 At Gibson House Press, we love music and musicians as much as we love literary fiction.
 We publish excellent novels written by working musicians and musicians at heart.

-Several authors have put together soundtracks to their novels – either literal lists of songs cited in their books, or music that forms a background mood to the books.
+Several authors have put together soundtracks to their novels – either literal lists of songs playing in the imagined worlds of the books, or music that formed an inspiration for or a background mood to the books.

 The playlist for Ian Morris’s Simple Machines features author favorites from the 60s through the 90s, vibing the teenage angst of Tom Zimmerman as he leaves behind his difficult father and best friends on an island in Lake Superior and hits the road to Madison, Wisconsin.
 Tune in for Joy Division, Marianne Faithfull, Cowboy Junkies, and Led Zeppelin.

 Courtney Yasmineh’s playlist for her coming-of-age novel A Girl Called Sidney tracks the songs informing scenes and characters as Sidney makes her way over a harsh winter in a cabin in the Minnesota north woods.
 Her school bus driver favors Meat Loaf’s “Paradise by the Dashboard Light” as his early morning drive anthem, while Sidney’s brother and her erstwhile boyfriend perform a cathartic rendition of Dylan’s “Like a Rolling Stone.”